Super Omega-3 Fish Oil Supplement for Cardiovascular Health

-The World Health Organization, along with all Western countries, recommends a minimum intake of 500mg a day of EPA+DHA in order to maintain health (1), and in particular, to support brain development and function.
+Super Omega 3 is for all sections of the population.
+The World Health Organization, along with all Western countries, recommend adults receive a daily intake of at least 1,000 mg of EPA+DHA in order to maintain their health, and in particular, to support brain development and function.

 So, if you decided to increase your intake of plant-source omega-3 fatty acids, you would not see any benefits unless you simultaneously made significant cuts to your omega-6 intake.
 The fact is, we actually need to consume the same amount of plant omega-3 as we do omega-6, but our actual consumption of omega-6 is 15-50 times greater than that of our plant-source omega-3.